RepleDEV/iro-thegame-DEPRECATED/README.md

 ```bash
 npm start
 ```
-And go to localhost:3000 on your browser (HAS TO BE THE SAME MACHINE THAT STARTED THE APP)
+And go to [localhost:3000](localhost:3000) on your browser (HAS TO BE THE SAME MACHINE THAT STARTED THE APP)

 ## Contributing
 For major changes, please open an issue to discuss the change.

-For bugs / feature suggestions, please also open an issue.
+For bugs / feature suggestions, please open an issue.
 Bug reports are much appreciated!